Valentin-Kaiser/go-dbase/SECURITY.md

 ## Supported Versions

 I am dedicated to ensure the security of go-dbase.
-To achieve this, I follow the Semantic Versioning (semver) scheme, where revisions are in the format "major.minor.patch".
+To achieve this, I follow the Semantic Versioning (SemVer) scheme, where revisions are in the format "major.minor.patch".
 I will release patches for any security vulnerabilities that are discovered in the latest major or minor release.

 | Version | Supported          |